gbeltrao/squidex-docs/04-guides/08-custom-rule-actions.md

 We call this action `AppendToFile`.

-Typically you want to create an action to communicate with external services, but it shows all essential parts.
+Typically you want to create an action to communicate with external services, but this example shows all essential parts.

 ## Step1: Backend code

 We create two files in the extension project:

-1. `AppendToFileAction.cs`: The action definition and dto.
+1. `AppendToFileAction.cs`: The action definition and data model.
 This file and class must be named `<ACTION-TYPE>Action`.
 2. `AppendToFileActionHandler.cs`: The action handler to execute the rule action.

 ![New C# files](../images/04/08/01-csharp-files.png "New C# files")